Home/Projects/Front Garden Paving

 When You Will Need Full Planning Permission

-These are the common reasons a front garden paving loses the permitted development route in London and needs a full householder application instead.
+These are the common reasons a front garden paving loses the permitted development route and needs a full householder application instead.

 Tree Preservation Orders on mature front-garden trees